netzero-labs/netzero-labs/docs/ev_charging/ChargeOnSolar.md

 1. See [EV Charger Settings](https://www.netzero.energy/docs/ev_charger_settings) for how to configure your OCPP-compatible charger.

-2. Once your EV charger is configured, you will see a new **Enable charge on solar** switch in the **Vehicle Charging** screen.
+2. Once your EV charger is configured, you will see a new **Enable Charge on Solar** switch in the **Vehicle Charging** screen.

-3. You can configure the minimum Powerwall state of charge before **Charge on solar** is enabled.
+3. You can configure the minimum Powerwall state of charge before **Charge on Solar** is enabled.
    If you set this to 100%, charging will only start once the Powerwall is full.
 If you set it to 0%, charging will start the moment there is sufficient excess solar energy available.